Mathematics and Philosophy BSc

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

-Year 1 compulsory modules
+Year 1

-Core Mathematics (40 credits) - This module will introduce you to core skills and key knowledge that any mathematician needs, from understanding the fundamentals of number systems through to being able to solve ordinary differential equations.
+This module will introduce you to core skills and key knowledge that any mathematician needs, from understanding the fundamentals of number systems through to being able to solve ordinary differential equations.
 The skills and knowledge from this module will be foundational for later years' studies across diverse areas of mathematics, as well as applying directly into your studies of probability and statistics or informing your studies in real analysis.

-One of two other modules in mathematics:
+One of two other modules in Mathematics:

-Probability & Statistics (20 credits) - Understanding data and statistics is a critical skill for the modern graduate.
+Understanding data and statistics is a critical skill for the modern graduate.
 This module will introduce you to the theory of probability, which forms the foundation for statistics, as well as developing some key statistical concepts and techniques, equipping you to navigate better the numbers that describe our lives.
-This module will not open up any further study options later.
+This module prepares students to pursue either pure maths with statistics or applied maths with statistics in years 2 and 3.

-Real Analysis (20 credits) - Real analysis is concerned with the rigorous study of real numbers and real-valued functions, providing a precise framework for understanding and proving mathematical statements about these objects.
+Real analysis is concerned with the rigorous study of real numbers and real-valued functions, providing a precise framework for understanding and proving mathematical statements about these objects.
 This module will therefore lay the foundations of differential calculus, developing your problem-solving skills and ability to read and write mathematical proofs.
-This module may open up some extra options for further study in later years.
+This module prepares students to pursue either pure or applied maths in years 2 and 3.

-How to do Philosophy (20 credits) - This introductory module offers you a foundation in some of the formal and informal reasoning skills used in philosophy.
+This introductory module offers you a foundation in some of the formal and informal reasoning skills used in philosophy.

-Knowledge, Self and Reality (20 credits) - This module introduces you to central issues in philosophy of mind, epistemology, and metaphysics which concern the self and its relationship to the rest of the world.
+This module introduces you to central issues in philosophy of mind, epistemology, and metaphysics which concern the self and its relationship to the rest of the world.

 Optional modules (selection of typical options shown below)